edgamat/edgamat.github.io/_posts/2019-10-27-Managing-Entity-Framework-Core-Mappings.md

 ---

 When building a data model using Entity Framework (EF) Core, you can quickly find that the default behavior is difficult to maintain.
-Let's look at a simple way to handle the large number of mapping data.
+Let's look at a better way to handle the large number of mapping data.

 <!--more-->